IHaveNoIdea-HAH/Software-Development-Assignment-1/README.md

 The stack is suggested as: JavaScript, CSS, HTML5, Python (Flask)

 ### Architecture design decisions

 After reviewing the suggested stack and discussing the options we decided to go with the following architecture design for our crossword game.
 We are using a client-server architecture.
 We are going to have a Flask based backend server (controller) which will do the heavy lifting like handling the game logic, scoring, crosswords generation etc.
-The backend will expose a RESTful API which the frontend (view) will call to start new game, get game state, submit guesses, solve clues, auto solve crossword etc.
+The backend will expose a REST API which the frontend (view) will call to start new game, get game state, submit guesses, solve clues, auto solve crossword etc.
 The Flask backend also will serve the frontend which will be a web app using JavaScript, HTML and CSS.
 They together will render the gameboard, clues, HUD etc coming in the REST API responses from the backend.
 The JavaScript part of the frontend will call the backend REST API to get game state, submit guesses etc and then help rendering this dynamic data onto the HTML rendered by a browser to a player.
 Initially the backend will use a set of json files to store the game data (words, clues, users, games etc.) but later we might move to a database if time permits (low priority).